safiAchraf/E-learning-Platform/readme.md

   returns the info of the user making the request

 - **api/dashboard/** :
-  based on the type of the user making the request , this endpoint returns the appropriate data for the dashboard
+  based on the type of the user making the request , this endpoint returns the appropriate data for the dashboard for each type of user.

 - **api/dashboard/parent/** :
   returns the info the childs of the parent makeing the request . also offers the possibility of POST request for adding more childs